If you've never been pregnant before, you'd be forgiven for never having heard of Braxton Hicks contractions, let alone knowing the signs of them.

 For that reason, Braxton Hicks contractions tend to cause confusion and anxiety among expectant mums as they can be mistaken for other serious conditions.

-This is a common assumption amongst pregnant women, as not much is known about the condition.
+.
 So we’ve enlisted the help of Midwife Anne Richley to shed light on what they are, why they happen and how to tell them apart from real labour contractions.

 What are Braxton Hicks contractions?

 Braxton Hicks contractions are intermittent or irregular contractions of the womb.
 You can blame their name on Dr Braxton John Hicks who first described them in 1872.
 Braxton Hicks are often thought of as as warm up exercises for your uterus in preparation for labour so they’re definitely a good thing.

 These mild, irregular tightenings are there from early pregnancy, but you’ll usually only start to feel them late in the second trimester.

 These tightenings force blood from uterine veins so they can refill with fresh blood.
 They also help stretch out the lower part of the uterus ready for labour.
 Sex or an orgasm may trigger them, but don’t panic: you’re not going into labour yet.

 As with every aspect of pregnancy, each woman’s experience of Braxton Hicks will be different.
 But in general Braxton Hicks contractions are experienced as a tightening sensation in your abdomen.
 As your uterus contracts, your abdominal wall tightens for anywhere between a few seconds and a minute.
 It can feel as if your stomach has hardened into a tight ball.

 If you put your hand on your bump, you may even be able to feel the muscles contract and release.